 - TGEN Affiliates

 - University Public School Affiliates

-These users make up the official FTE count that is reported to library vendors as the basis for e-resource license fees.
+These users [above] make up the official FTE count that is reported to library vendors as the basis for eligibility to use their resources.
 The ASU Library is unable to make exceptions.